AhmedHashim04/AdvancedE-CommerceProject/README.md

 # 🛒 Advanced Ecommerce System

-A powerful, scalable ecommerce platform built with Django, designed for merchants and customers with advanced features, secure payments, and real-time operations.
+A powerful, scalable ecommerce platform built with Django, designed for multi-seller marketplaces.
+Each seller can register, manage their own dedicated dashboard, and access personalized tools for products, orders, shipping, and analytics.
+The system supports multi-shipping company integration, enabling sellers to offer various delivery options with flexible pricing, regions, and timeframes.
+Customers can select the shipping plan that suits them, with automatic cost adjustments for excess weight.

+The platform features advanced coupon and discount systems, multiple payment methods, product reviews and ratings, auto-generated order forms, and real-time notifications for customers, sellers, and shipping companies.
+Sellers can enable multiple shipping providers, set custom shipping plans, and define pricing rules based on region, weight, and delivery time.
+Customers benefit from a seamless shopping experience, choosing the best shipping and payment options, applying coupons, and leaving reviews.

+Additionally, the system includes an advertisements module, allowing sellers to promote products through banners and ads for increased visibility and sales.
 ---

 ## 🚀 Technologies Used